-- 1. New contestants wishing to compete in any IGRA-sanctioned rodeo are encouraged to pre-register with the IGRA office a minimum of thirty (30) days prior to the first rodeo they wish to compete in.
+- 1. New contestants wishing to compete in any IGRA-sanctioned rodeo are encouraged to preregister with the IGRA office a minimum of thirty (30) days prior to the first rodeo they wish to compete in.
 The office contact information will be listed on the IGRA Web site. - a.
-Within one (1) week following receipt of a new contestant's preregistration, the IGRA office will discuss with the new contestant the following two options: - i.
-Mail-in registrations.
-Location of forms and rodeo information as well as instructions for mailing in rodeo entry forms. - ii.
+Within one (1) week following receipt of a new contestant's preregistration, the IGRA office will discuss with the new contestant: - i.
 Electronic registration.
 Set the new contestant up for online registration, including instructions on how to register for a rodeo, and provide directions on where to find Member Associations information. - b.
-Contestant will be offered the option to receive a current rodeo rulebook from the IGRA office or to access the rodeo rulebook located on the IGRA Web site.
+Contestant will be offered the option to receive a current rodeo rulebook from the IGRA office or to access the rodeo rulebook located on the IGRA Web site. - c.

-c.
 Contestant will be informed that their association must verify their current membership to the IGRA office prior to competing at any IGRA-sanctioned rodeo.